vidjil/vidjil/doc/vidjil-algo.md

    # Nucl.
 Acids Res., 29, 207-209 (2001).
 PMID: 11125093

-make vijdil-algo         # build vijil-algo from the sources (see the requirements,
+make algo                # build vijil-algo from the sources (see the requirements,
                          # another option is: wget http://www.vidjil.org/releases/vidjil-algo-latest_x86_64 -O vidjil-algo
                          # to download a static binary (built for x86_64 architectures)